 From Gilgit get a Hiace van into the Hunza Valley and get off at the Minapin turn off (3 hours drive from Gilgit).
 Minapin village is the start of the trek to Diran Base Camp.
 The village is some way up a hill from the turn off.
 Otherwise get a van to Karimabad (3 hours drive) which is a pleasant place to stay.
 From here a jeep can be arranged to take you directly to Minapin.
 Easier still, hire a jeep in Gilgit to go directly to Minapin.

 The Karakoram Highway continues north of Karimabad up the Hunza Valley to Passu and over the Kunjerab Pass to Kashgar in the Xingjiang Province of China.
-However, since the Hunza landslide of 4th January 2010 (see below) a newly formed lake makes travel to upper Hunza and China difficult, although a boat can be taken across the lake.
+However a landslide of 2010 affects travel up the highway beyond Karimabad, but does not affect our approach to Minapin.
+See below.

 Trekking to Base Camp